In the Maldives, a resort offers endangered sea turtles a new life

 The problem is securing commitment, he says, noting that the Four Seasons Landaa Giraavaru's center is successful because management ensures the project gets the resources it needs.

-And then comes the matter of providing an experience that will create lasting memories for the guests and inspire change.
+There's also the matter of providing an experience that will create lasting memories for the guests and inspire change.

 "One of the challenges that we face when we try to educate the public is how to reach those people that are here on holidays," says Le Berre.
 "How to send the most essential message that we would like people to remember from their stay in the Maldives."